rishika2024/Sketch2Real/README.md

 ### Model-2 (u_net.py)
-In this model, I used 256 x 256 size for the image and had 118k images in my dataset
+In this model, I used 256 x 256 size for the image and had 118k images in my dataset from the train2017
 * **Noise schedule used:** Offset Cosine Noise Schedule
 * **Optimiser:** AdamW, weight decay = 1e-4 + CosineAnnealingLR as learning rate scheduler (changes the learning rate)
 * **Loss Function:** MSE